SopharyMSH/Flix/README.md

 18. Create a new.html.erb template that generates an HTML form with blank fields

 19. Define a create action in the MoviesController that inserts the movie into the database when the form is submitted

+20. Generate a "Delete" link on the show page

+21. Define a destroy action in the MoviesController that deletes the movie from the database